SimpleVM/simpleVMIntroWorkshop/part3.md

    You can open this file by a click on the Explorer View and selecting the pdf.
    ![](figures/openpdf.png)

-9. Get the title and the environment name about the found datasets by using Entrez tools
+9. Get the title and the environment name of the found datasets by using Entrez tools.
    ```
    for sraid in $(ls -1 output/ | cut -f 1 -d '.'); do
      esearch -db sra -query ${sraid} \